mathieuaubry/paintingTo3D/README.md

 - [PMVS model of san marco square]().
 The original 3D model is available [here]().

-Alternatively, you can use the code avalable [here](https://github.com/brussell123/3drr2011) to generate the needed data for your own 3D model.
+Alternatively, you can use the code available [here](http://github.com/brussell123/3drr2011) to generate the needed data for your own 3D model.

 Additionnaly, you can download our pre-computed discriminative elements for:
 - [CAD model of San Marco Basilica]().